 Formed in 1996, my firm specializes in the brokerage and sale of Radio and TV properties.

 This site is different from most broadcast broker web sites because I want my clients to understand today's new broadcast business.
-Broadcasting is not what it was even five years ago.
-Today we have the internet and all the media innovations it has spawned….and we are not finished yet….so dive in.
+Broadcasting is not what it was even 10 years ago.
+Today we have the internet and all the media innovations it is spawning...and we are not finished yet..so dive in.

 If I am out and you leave a voice mail...please repeat your name and number at least twice.
-I have had several cases recently where the number was unintelligible and as a result I could not return the call.
+I have had several cases recently where the number was unintelligible and as a result, I could not return the cll.
 Please also back it up with an email.
 I get email on my cell.

-There are deals out there if you are able to self fund…i.e. you have the CASH to buy or are able to negotiate seller paper.
-Please do not call if you need to obtain financing from a bank.
-It’s hard enough to get a car loan today let alone obtain financing on a broadcast property (I have advised that money is freeing up…IF you are credit worthy and the loan makes sense).
-Of course if you have the cash and want to loan it to a bank so they can loan it back to you that will probably work…the bank might appreciate having the deposit on the books.
+There are deals out there if you are able to self fund..i.e. you have the CASH to buy or are able to negotiate seller paper.
+Of course, if you have the cash and want to loan it to a bank so they can loan it back you you that will probably work..the bank might appreciate having the deposit on the books.

 WHERE'S THE MONEY COMING FROM?